5.0 ACADEMIC POLICIES AND SERVICES

 c.
 Repeat or re-word complicated directions.

 d.
-Provide visual reinforcement of oral instructions or lectures, using the blackboard, overheads, handouts.
+Provide visual reinforcement of oral instructions or lectures, using the board, overheads, written rubric, etc.

 e.
 Present important points more than once.

 f.
 For a laboratory class, provide an individual orientation to the laboratory and its equipment and allow extra practice with tasks and equipment to minimize student anxiety.
 Clearly and legibly label equipment, tools, and materials.
-Color code for enhanced visual recognition.
+Color coding for enhanced visual recognition is a best practice.
 Make available cue cards or labels designating the steps of procedure to help the student master the sequence.
-If needed, use specialized adaptive equipment to help with exact measurements.
+When needed, use specialized adaptive equipment to help with exact measurements, identification, or observation.

 g.
-If a student lacks social skills or has difficulty sustaining focused attention, either talk with the student privately or talk with the disabilities coordinator for suggestions.
-Sometimes the student is best served by sitting in a particular location in the classroom such as the center of the front row as close to the instructor as possible.
+If a student's behavior is disruptive or he or she has difficulty sustaining focused attention, either talk with the student privately or talk with the OOA staff for suggestions.
+Sometimes the student is best served by sitting in a particular location in the classroom such as the center of the front row or close to the instructor.

 a.
-The disabilities coordinator may suggest that some students may need a separate room, oral testing, scribes, or readers.
-If it is difficult to transfer answers to another sheet, either allow the student to write on the exam sheet or even dictate their responses to a scribe.
+The OAA may approve academic adjustments or aids such as a separate room, oral testing, scribes, or readers.
+If it is difficult to transfer answers to another sheet, either allow the student to write on the exam sheet or dictate their responses.

 b.
-They may also benefit from shorter and more frequent tests, extended time for tests, or certain formats of a written test.
-Sometimes it may be recommended that a student be allowed a dictionary or thesaurus or a computer spell-checking program or, when appropriate, a calculator.
+Students may also benefit from shorter and more frequent tests, extended time for tests, or certain formats of a written test.
+Sometimes students will be allowed a dictionary, thesaurus, computer, spell-checker, calculator, etc.

 a.
 Additional time may be needed to assist students with understanding projects, reading drafts of papers, or reviewing instructions.

 b.
 Sometimes alternative or supplementary assignments may be needed to evaluate the student's abilities.
-Taped interviews, slide presentations, photographic essays, or hand-made models may lead to more accurate evaluations.
+Recorded interviews, slide presentations, photographic essays, or hand-made models may lead to more accurate evaluations.

-Overall: The disabilities coordinator should have specific suggestions for each student from the health professional who provided the documentation.
-Before making changes to your course/exam material, talk with the coordinator and the student to be certain the changes are needed.
-If there is a question about testing, ask if there are other ways to test the mastery of your course.
-Naturally, some tasks are deemed essential functions of the course and may not be modified without fundamentally altering the curriculum or program.
-When in doubt, talk with the coordinator.
+Overall: OAA staff should have specific suggestions for each student from the health professional who provided the documentation.
+Before making changes to your course/exam material, refer back to any documentation or consult with the OAA to be certain the changes are needed.
+If there is a question about testing, ask yourself if there are other ways to test the mastery of your course.
+Naturally, some components of a course may not be modified without fundamentally altering the curriculum or program.
+When in doubt, talk with the Director of the OAA.

-Students with disabilities have the right of confidentiality about the nature of the disability.
+Students with disabilities have the right of confidentiality about the nature of their disability.
 Not every student will choose to have a disability revealed to the instructor.
 However, if the student wants to request academic adjustments or aids, he or she must provide documentation to the Office of Academic Accessibility.
 Remember, students may disclose their disability to the university at any time, but to ensure accommodations can be put in place, they must provide sufficient advance notice.

-If the disabilities coordinator advises you that a student with an emotional disorder is/will be in one of your classes, the coordinator will also advise you of appropriate accommodations.
-If you observe a change in a student's behavior or if you become concerned about a student, send the student to the Counseling Center.
+If you have concerns about the mental health of one of the students you have contact with and/or observe a change in a student's behavior, contact and/or refer or send the student to the Counseling Center.
 The Counseling Center offers individual and groups sessions to UNC Asheville Students.
 Program information is available at: http://healthandcounseling.unca.edu/

 5.2.8 Videotaping Policy